jostylr/role-dnd-hybrid/project.md

 * [data](data.md "load:")

+## TODO

+add in spells, features, feats (maybe they are all the same mechanism?)

+equipment and their effects

+create server to store characters

+create locks on hours to prevent changes, add in amounts to add along with which skills progress bars?

+better print view, summary of important and commonly referred stuff

+magic items/spells: bonus directly or hour upping or level upping? probably bonus for simplicity.

 ## JSON reader compute hours

 To get a basic setup going, we start with code that takes in two objects: the